 BSP Data Interchange Specifications Group (BDISG)

-Welcome to the BSP Data Interchange Specifications Group (BDISG) Site where BDISG meeting details and Data Interchange Specifications handbook (DISH) related information is updated and made available.
+BSP Data Interchange Specifications Group (BDISG) site is where BDISG meeting details and Data Interchange Specifications handbook (DISH) related information is updated and made available.

 The Private portion of the Web site is reserved for Member Airlines and qualified Strategic Partnership Members registered within the Passenger and Airport Services area and involved in IATA Passenger Settlement Systems in providing agent reporting data (RET) to a Billing and Settlement Plan (BSP).
 Companies and organisations interested in BSP Data Interchange Standards are invited to join our IATA Strategic Partnerships.

 The BSP Data Interchange Specifications Group (BDISG) is established by the Passenger Services Conference (PSC) to develop and maintain technical solutions within the BSP Data Interchange Specifications Handbook (DISH) for the exchange of passenger ticketing and related data between travel agents and airlines for remittance and settlement purposes.

 Meetings of the BDISG are open to all IATA member airlines (particularly involved in revenue accounting) and to BSP partners within the IATA Strategic Partnership Programme providing RETs to BSPs.

 BDISG participants have the opportunity to model the standards based on business requirements.
 The BDISG alsoliaises with other industry committees directed under the Passenger Services and Passenger Agency Conferences to progress DISH developments.

 The BDISG Terms of Reference are accessible via the link located on the right hand side of this webpage.